LichFactory-Games/lichfactory/docs/Ad-Astra/Player's-Almanac/Astryth.md

 ## Religion

 Most follow the pantheon of Er.
 Various temples and shrines dedicated to this pantheon operate in the wards, with the most opulent being in Aurum.
 However, in part because of Er's somewhat abstruse nature, and in part because of the seeming infinite variety of Er's manifestations, there are a number of different groups, cults, and forms of religious praxis that have flourished in Astryth.
 Among these include the followers of Hodos the Opener, the Order of the Silver Key, and Telios Mechanicus.
-The hidden Syndicate of the Yellow Sign claims devotees in the undercity.
+The Syndicate of the King in  Yellow claims devotees in the undercity.
 Druidic old faiths persist in areas of the city and surrounding countryside.

 ![[../../assets/img/astryth-topo.png|astryth-topo.png]]